vyperhub-io/vyper-smart-contracts/linear_optimization_problem_bounty/README.md

   return (3 * _x1) + (2 * _x2)
 ```

-### Problem

-1) Ahh Ethereum related work - what a bliss!
-But on any given day, after a maximum of 8 hours, the FOMO just gets to real.
-You need to skratch that itch and check out those totally healthy/objective/productive/non toxic Twitter discussions.

-2) Voicing your opinion on whether Ether is money or if that blockchain with less than 500 monthly transactions is sufficiently decentralized is great!
-But you only need to skratch that itch for 12 hours each day - or less.

-3) Work life balance - lol!
-You are litteraly building the future here!
-Shame you only get 24 hours each day!
-And you're going to use all of them.
-Hey, maybe blockchain with just the right amount of basic game theory could help solve that problem!

-4) Einstein said that going back in time is not possible.
-Lol guy prob didn't own a Delorean.
-But once that totally undervalued coin you FOMO'ed into last year gets the attention it deserves you will.

-5) Prediction markets show that working on Ethereum related stuff gives you +3 of whatever it is you need but Twitter discussions only +2.
-100 of that stuff is enough though.

-`x1 = # hours working on Ethereum related stuff`

-`x2 = # hours engaging in the latest blockchain related Twitter discussions`

 ### How it works

 Users can submit solutions using the `submitSolution(_x1: uint256, _x2: uint256)` method.